 Said unlucky priest proves his fealty as Dracula's first loyal subject when he digs up a recently filled grave to supply a coffin for his new master.
 The evicted corpse provides a shock of gruesome surprise.
 In a local village Maria (Veronica Carlson), the niece of the visiting Monsignor (Rupert Davies), is carrying on a promising affair with the baker's virile young assistant Paul (Barry Andrews).
 Scriptwriter Anthony Hinds's spatially compact narrative contains the action in and around the bakery; the business also serves as a tavern and rooming house.
 Maria likes to climb out her bedroom window to inch around the rooftops--think London--that lead to Paul's own nearby bedroom.
 Maria takes charge of fulfilling her sensual desires.

-Most impressive is the film's establishing scene.
+Most impressive, and disturbing, is the film's establishing scene.
 A local altar boy arrives at church in order to perform his bell-ringing duties.
-Blood from the bell tower drips down the rope.
-The source is a recently murdered girl, who hangs upside down within the bell.
-This traumatic event has an immediate effect on the altar boy: he goes mute.
+Blood from a corpse tied to the bell tower drips down the rope.
+The source is a recently murdered girl, who hangs upside down within the church bell.
+This traumatic event has an immediate effect on the poor altar boy; he goes mute.
 The sequence establishes a dark sense of human tragedy that extends across the film's less suspenseful moments.

 TrackBack URL for this entry:

-Listed below are links to weblogs that reference Dracula Has Risen From the Grave:
+Listed below are links to weblogs that reference Dracula Has Risen From the Grave — CLASSIC FILM PICK: